dhilst/scrapjobs.go/README.md

 To download the data I do it in 3 steps, each step receives the output of the previous step.
 All steps outputs are in JSON.

-1. Run the getLinks scrapper: `node scrap.mjs getLinks rustjobs`.
+1. Run the getLinks scrappers: `node scrap.mjs getLinks`.
 This scrapper outptus a list of links in JSON format.
 It must open the browser, get the links and output as JSON.
-2. Run the dowloadData scrapper` .. links json .. | node scrap downloadLinks
+2. Run the dowloadData scrappers ` .. links json .. | node scrap downloadLinks
  rustjobs rust rustjobs othertag`.
-This scrapper get the links from the previous step, download the data from each link and save in the `output/.` folder.
+These scrappers get the links from the previous step, download the data from each link and save in the `output/.` folder.
 It outputs the files saved as a JSON string array
-3. Run the importer. ` .. output json files .. | (cd tools/; go run .)` This is not a scrapper.
+3. Run the importer. ` .. output json files .. | (cd tools/; go run .)` This is
+   not a scrapper.
 It reads the list of files generated in the previous step and load it into the database.
 The `new` tag is cleared for old entries, and new entries are inserted with the `new` tag setted.

 Running all steps at once:

 ```
-node scrap.mjs getLinks rustjobs | \
+node scrap.mjs getLinks | \
-  node scrap downloadLinks rustjobs rust rustjobs othertag \
+  node scrap downloadLinks | \
   (cd tools/; go run .)
 ```